-2.3 The importance of airshed management for South Asia
+The Importance of Airshed Management for South Asia

 The strong spatial interconnections between emissions sources in the South Asia region limit the ability of single cities, states, and provinces to achieve steep reductions in pollution concentrations on their own, even if they could eliminate all emissions within their own territory.
 This situation is not, however, unique to South Asia.
 Useful approaches have been developed in other parts of the world to coordinate AQM among different jurisdictions.
-In particular, the airshed concept emphasizes the common responsibility for a shared resource, i.e., the air mass in each region, and facilitates coordinated but differentiated response strategies that achieve effective air quality improvements, while respecting the heterogeneity in the ability of different regions to act.
+In particular, the airshed concept emphasizes the common responsibility for a shared resource-that is, the air mass in each region-and facilitates coordinated but differentiated response strategies that achieve effective air quality improvements while respecting heterogeneity in the ability of different regions to act.

 An airshed can be defined as a region that shares a common flow of air, which may become uniformly polluted and stagnant.
 Air quality within an airshed will largely depend on pollution sources within it.
-The extension of an airshed is strongly determined by the spatial distribution and intensities of emissions sources, as well as the typical patterns of pollution transport in the atmosphere, which depends on local geography, meteorology, and climatic conditions.
+The extension of an airshed is strongly determined by the spatial distribution and intensity of emissions sources, as well as the typical patterns of pollution transportation in the atmosphere, which depend on local geography, meteorology, and climatic conditions.

-As the formation of secondary particles and the transport of primary and secondary particles take place over large geographic areas, airsheds can extend over several hundred kilometers, well beyond the boundaries of cities.
+Because the formation of secondary particles and the transporting of primary and secondary particles take place over large geographic areas, airsheds can extend over several hundred kilometers, well beyond the boundaries of cities.

-The need for airshed-wide coordination emerges particularly for the urban areas of South Asia, in which a high share of PM{2.5} pollution in ambient air is imported from outside the area.
-In most cases, cities alone cannot achieve steep reductions in pollution on their own, even if they could eliminate all emissions within their own territory.2 Given the prevailing high concentrations in many urban agglomerations in South Asia, coordination between administrative regions that constitute common airsheds, especially between cities and the surrounding states or provinces, will be indispensable in moving toward the WHO Interim Targets, and especially for doing so in a cost-effective manner.
+The need for airshedwide coordination emerges particularly for the urban areas of South Asia, in which a high share of $PM{2.5}$ pollution in ambient air is imported from outside the area.
+In most cases, cities alone cannot achieve steep reductions in pollution, even if they could eliminate all emissions within their own territory.2 Given the prevailing high concentrations in many urban agglomerations in South Asia, coordination between administrative regions that constitute common airsheds, especially between cities and the surrounding states or provinces, will be indispensable in moving toward the WHO Air Quality Interim Targets, and especially for doing so in a cost-effective manner.